 5. Mudumalai National Park, Tamil Nadu

-Mudumalai National Park and Wildlife sanctuary is located on the north-western side of the Nilgiri Hills.
+Mudumalai National Park and Wildlife Sanctuary are located on the north-western side of the Nilgiri Hills.
 The sanctuary is divided into five ranges – Kargudi, Mudumalai, Nellakota, Masinagudi, and Thepakadu.
 The park’s protected area is home to vulnerable and endangered species of animals and birds.

 Mudumalai was established in the year 1940 and is the second oldest national park in India.
-Out of the 15 Indian cat species existing, four of them are found here.
+Out of the 15 Indian cat species that exist, four are found here.
 These include the Bengal tiger, jungle cat, leopard cat, and Indian leopard.
-In addition to this, about 50 species of fishes, more than 200 species of birds, and 55 species of mammals are found.
+In addition to this, about 50 species of fish, more than 200 species of birds, and 55 species of mammals are found.

-The Mudumalai sanctuary is an integral wildlife habitat as is part of the Nilgiri Biosphere Reserve.
+The Mudumalai Sanctuary is an integral wildlife habitat and is part of the Nilgiri Biosphere Reserve.

 6. BR wildlife sanctuary and tiger reserve, Karnataka

-Biligiri Ranganatha Swamy Temple (BRT) wildlife sanctuary is situated on the Biligirirangana Hills.
-The sanctuary is considered to be a wildlife corridor that connects the Eastern and Western Ghats.
-The hills are covered with diverse species of plant life and offer shelter to a variety of wildlife.
+The Biligiri Ranganatha Swamy Temple (BRT) wildlife sanctuary is situated on the Biligirirangana Hills.
+The sanctuary is considered a wildlife corridor that connects the Eastern and Western Ghats.
+The hills are covered with diverse species of plants and offer shelter to a variety of wildlife.

 A survey revealed the presence of 62 tigers in the BR tiger reserve.
 Other than these predators, it is also famous for its herds of wild elephants.
 For sightseeing, you can also observe small and large mammals and over 200 species of birds at the sanctuary.